Kyle Hodsoll

 Kyle Hodsoll (born 24 November 1988) is a Bermudian cricketer.
-He made his One Day International debut for Bermuda against Kenya at Nairobi in 2007.
+He made his One Day International debut against Kenya at Nairobi in 2007.

 In August 2019, he was named in Bermuda's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.
 In November 2019, he was named in Bermuda's squad for the Cricket World Cup Challenge League B tournament in Oman.

-In October 2021, he was named in Bermuda's squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.
+In October 2021, Hodsoll was named in Bermuda's squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.
 On 10 November he played for Bermuda against the Bahamas after an absence of 13 years and 97 days from Twenty20 Internationals, setting a new record for the longest gap between T20I appearances.